Do Somethin': Critical response

+In 2025, Billboard picked it as one of the best 2005 hits of that year adding that it reverberated in everything from early Kesha to recent Lady Gaga.

 Chart performance

 Although "Do Somethin'" was never physically released in the United States, the song peaked at number 100 on the Billboard Hot 100 due to digital downloads on April 16, 2005.
 The song also charted on Billboard's Pop 100 and Hot Digital Songs at number 63 and 49, respectively.
 As of August 2010, "Do Somethin'" has sold 363,000 paid digital downloads in the United States.
 In Australia, the song debuted at number eight on the week of March 7, 2005.
 It has since been certified gold by the Australian Recording Industry Association (ARIA) with sales of over 35,000 copies.
 On the same week, it debuted in the UK Singles Chart at number six.
 "Do Somethin'" was also successful in Europe, inside the Top 10 in Belgium (Flanders), Hungary, Sweden, Denmark and Ireland, and inside the top 20 in Belgium (Wallonia), Czech Republic, Germany, Norway, Switzerland and the Netherlands.